 Proud Boys' Tarrio guilty of Jan.
 6 seditious conspiracy

-Proud Boys leader Henry "Enrique" Tarrio wears a hat that says The War Boys during a rally in Portland, Ore., Sept.
+Proud Boys leader Henry "Enrique" Tarrio during a rally in Portland, Ore., on Sept.
 26, 2020.
-Tarrio and three other members of the far-right extremist group have been convicted of a plot to attack the U.S. Capitol in a desperate bid to keep Donald Trump in power after Trump lost the 2020 presidential election.
 (AP Photo/Allison Dinner, File)

 Share: